Introduction

 • Stability (price and income shocks)

-• Utilization (food and nutritional knowledge)
+• Utilization (food safety and nutritional knowledge)

 How was the study conducted?